The Invitation

 03 / Collaborative Energy

 Connection is a core part of the retreats.
 You’ll learn just as much from the group as from the content itself.
+By the departure day, you will have built something rare and essential: a peer network that continues beyond the retreat, sustaining you when the work gets hard.

 The intimacy of 25–30 participants creates space for genuine encounter.
 You'll sit in clearness committees where peers hold your dilemmas with fierce tenderness, asking questions that help you see what you cannot see alone.

-Apply Now
+Book Now

 〰️